-(h) Public notice.
-Prior to the issuance of any permit pertaining to the placement and maintenance of any communications facilities within the public rights-of-way located in residential zoning districts, the Village Engineer or designee may require the applicant to issue notice of the proposed work, via writing, to property owners within 250 feet of such rights-of-way, as well as provide notification to any affected home owners' association or neighborhood association (the "notification area").
-The Village may further require the applicant to hold a public information meeting for purposes of answering questions and taking comments from affected property owners.
-Such public information meeting shall be held within ten (10) days of the Village's receipt of request for same.
-Comments may be submitted in person or in writing to the Village.
-The process for submitting written comments shall be provided to all property owners in the notification area by the applicant.
-Should a public information meeting be required, the applicant shall submit a report to the Village, no later than ten (10) days after such meeting, stating the public comments received and any responses provided by the applicant.
-The applicant shall meet with Village staff as soon as practical to review comments received at the public information meeting, and attempt to resolve all negative comments or issues raised.
-No permit application will be deemed complete. nor permit shall be issued, by the Village until this process, if required, has been completed.
+- (h) Public notice.
+Prior to the issuance of any permit pertaining to the placement and maintenance of any communications facilities within the public rights-of-way located in residential zoning districts, the Village Engineer or designee may require the applicant to issue notice of the proposed work in writing (e.g. doorhanger, letter) to property owners within 250 feet of such rights-of-way, as well as provide notification to any affected home owners' association or neighborhood association (the "notification area") concurrent with the application submittal.
+The Village may further require the applicant to hold a public information meeting for purposes of answering questions from affected property owners.
+Such public information meeting shall be held within ten (10) days of the Village's receipt of request for same. - (i) Waivers.

-(i) Waivers.
 Requests for waivers from any requirement of this section shall be made in writing to the Village Engineer or his or her designee.
 The Village Engineer may grant or deny a request for a waiver pursuant to this subsection.
 The Village Engineer may grant a request for waiver if it is demonstrated that, notwithstanding the issuance of a waiver, the Village will be provided all information necessary to understand the nature of the construction or other activity to be conducted pursuant to the permit sought, or if otherwise required by law.
 The Village Engineer's decision as to any waiver request pursuant to this subsection shall be subject to appeal in accordance with Section 5(b) of this Chapter.
 All waivers approved pursuant to this subsection shall be (1) granted only on a case-by-case basis, and (2) narrowly-tailored to minimize deviation from the requirements of the Village Code.